rebeca-lang/org.rebecalang.rebecapy/README.md

-# Python Project
+# Rebeca Python Toolkit

-This is a basic Python project scaffold.
+This is the Rebeca python runtime.
 All source code should be placed in the `src/` directory.

 ## Getting Started